 Republic Commando isn’t your typical Star Wars game.
 It is a tactical first-person shooter that made some major changes to the existing Star Wars aesthetic and designs.
 It is darker and more graphic than any other Star Wars game that came before, which is what really makes it stand out at first glance.

-As you might have guessed, the game takes place during the Clone Wars, following a group of elite clone commandos as they deploy to several missions over the course of the war.
-In addition to controlling the main character directly, the player can issue formation orders to their AI-controlled squad-mates and issue various context-sensitive orders such as directing them to plant demolition charges, hack or breach doors, assume sniping positions, and more.
+As you might have guessed, the game takes place during the Clone Wars, following a group of elite clone commandos as they deploy to several missions throughout the war.
+In addition to controlling the main character directly, the player can issue formation orders to their AI-controlled squad-mates and issue various context-sensitive orders, such as directing them to plant demolition charges, hack or breach doors, assume sniping positions, and more.

 At the end of the day, Republic Commando feels like a more relaxed Tom Clancy game with a sci-fi setting rather than a Star Wars game, and that’s what makes it so special.
 Not only does it offer engaging gameplay and diverse levels, but even the story delivery is spot-on too, as the clones have a lot for personality for a bunch of… well, clones.